sourcegraph/handbook/content/departments/product-engineering/product/onboarding/index.md

   - Productboard
   - Looker
   - Amplitude
-- Grant access to necessary services.
-  - UserTesting.com
 - Schedule a recurring [1-1](../../../../company-info-and-process/communication/1-1.md).
 - Schedule check-ins for the first and second weeks at Sourcegraph to keep up with onboarding and to create space for answering any questions that might come up.
-- Create a 1-1 doc and add initial discussion items
+- Create a 1-1 doc and add initial discussion items.
+Some suggestions:
   - Onboarding doc - YAYYYYYYYYYY WELCOME!!!!! 🎉
     - Your onboarding doc is to help outline the projects and tasks you have over your first 30 days.
     - This 1-1 doc will be where we take notes on discussions, set goals, and make sure you’re on track.